 It would also be useful to conduct more formal research around outcomes of this project from multiple classrooms and campuses.
 While we believe that our observations on outcomes are valid, we acknowledge that they are observations from one single setting and not necessarily representative.

 A second area of research could include team composition.
 It is likely that team member skill sets impact outcomes for individual students, and it would be useful to understand this for optimizing the project.

 We believe that the innovation in this project comes from the fact that it is easily replicated and sustainable: it can be implemented into an existing single-semester course without the need for funding.
 Because of this, any program in the country can easily experiment with this project to see its impact and how it might be tailored to best meet their needs.
-To see more from students and alumni on the project, see the video linked below.

 Appendix 1 – Tommie Tank Term Sheet